ArnavN0tiyal/Super/README.md

 # About
-Super lang is a toy language made with only functions, no parsers or lexers.
-More about it is in the description, for now here are some imports in this toy "language" and how to use it.
+Super is a set of functions designed to make java a bit easier.
 # Imports
 1. Super.func - Imports the main toy "language"
 2. Super.func.math - Imports the math functions